queer/singyeong/README.md

 ### Why Elixir?
 Why not Go, Rust, Java, ...?

-I like Elixir :thumbsup: I'm not amazing at it, but I like it.
+I like Elixir :thumbsup:

 ### Why using Phoenix?
 Why not just use Cowboy directly?

 Phoenix's socket abstraction is really really useful.
-Also I didn't want to have to build eg. HTTP routing from scratch; Phoenix does a great job of it already so no need to reinvent the wheel. :meowupsidedown:
+Also I didn't want to have to build eg. HTTP routing from scratch; Phoenix does a great job of it already so no need to reinvent the wheel.
+While it is possible to use Plug or a similar library on top of Cowboy or another HTTP server, I just liked the convenience of getting it all out-of-the-box with Phoenix and being able to focus on writing my application-level code instead of setting up a ton of weird plumbing.

 ## How do I write my own client for it?
 How does it work internally? etc.